diabeatz96/diabeatz96/README.md

 # Welcome to my GitHub Profile! ![](https://giffiles.alphacoders.com/610/61072.gif)

 ## 🎬🎮📖 About Me

-Currently, I am a computer science student at the College of Staten Island.
-I am studying to become a video game developer or Full-Stack Developer.
-I also own a small film production company called "The Golden Cut" google us and check out our work!
+Expert in Film.
+Student in Computer Science.
+Soon to be a expert in both.

-My expertise lies in being a director of photography, and I am applying those skills to learn Unreal Engine and C++.
+Hi, I'm Adam!
+I'm currently looking for Software Development internships in the New York State area.
+I have an interest in most technical fields, but I am currently focusing on full stack web development, game development, and software development.
+In my free time, I work on films with my production company "The Golden Cut".
+My expertise lies in being a director of photography, and I am applying those skills to learn Java, Web Development, Unreal Engine and C++.

-I love video games, and always have.
-I am working towards owning a small independet gaming studio.
-I want to currently work in the industry as a full-stack developer as well.
 Most people describe me as a funny, kind, and hardworking individual who values their time and works efficiently.

-I’m seeking opportunities that will let me work in the Full-Stack Web Dev industry.

-My current fields of interest include Video game design, software engineering, webdev, and filmmaking.

 Message me if you love videogames, board games, anime, magic the gathering, basketball, film, or books.
-I'd love to get to know you on a personal level as well.
+Thank you!

 ## 🛠 Skills
 C++, Unreal Engine, Raylib, Film-making.